It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 When you engage in prosocial behavior, the goal of your behavior is to address another person’s needs.
 Generally speaking, people’s needs fall into three categories:

-- Instrumental need, where an individual experiences difficulty achieving a goal on their own;
+- Instrumental needs, where an individual experiences difficulty achieving a goal on their own

-- unmet desire, in which the individual does not have access to a required resource; and
+- Unmet desires, where an individual does not have access to a required resource

 When you help a person reach a goal, share your resources, or provide comfort, you are engaging in prosocial behavior.

 Theoretical explanations of prosocial behavior fall into two broadly defined categories.
-The first category contains evolution-based theories which explain prosocial behavior as adaptations to the pressures inherent in social living:
+The first category contains evolution-based theories that explain prosocial behavior as adaptations to the pressures inherent in social living.

-Kin Selection theory explains why you are more likely to help genetic relatives than friends or strangers: If you help people who share genes with you, you increase their chances of survival, and hence you ensure that your genes remain (or increase) in the gene pool (Hamilton, 1963, 1964).
+Kin selection theory explains why you are more likely to help genetic relatives than friends or strangers.
+If you help people who share genes with you, you increase their chances of survival and ensure that your genes remain (or increase) in the gene pool (Hamilton, 1963, 1964).